 - a.
-No one equity holding shall represent more than 10% of the book value of the aggregate International Equity portfolio. - b.
-There will be a minimum of 30 stocks in the International equity portfolio. - c.
-No more than 10% of the market value of an International equity portfolio may be invested in companies with a market capitalization of less than \$800 million at the time of purchase.
+No one equity holding shall represent more than 10% of the market value of the aggregate World Equity portfolio. - b.
+There will be a minimum of 30 stocks in the World equity portfolio. - c.
+No more than 20% of the market value of a World equity portfolio may be invested in companies with a market capitalization of less than \$2 billion at the time of purchase.